smithy-lang/smithy-examples/decorators/README.md

 Smithy uses the Java
-[Service Provider Interfaces](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) (SPI) to discover all the packages offering this service and pass each of the decorators through each of the validation events generated.
+[Service Provider Interfaces](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) (SPI) to discover all the packages offering this service and pass each of the validation events through the provided decorators generated.

 In order for the package to expose the service interfaces it provides it MUST include a